When estrogen levels are out of balance (e.g., during perimenopause), it can harm health, mood, and sexual desire.

 - Increased blood pressure

 The resulting glucose intake promotes inflammation in the body (Buyken et al. 201469).

 On the other hand, ketogenic foods increase insulin sensitivity, resulting in better blood glucose and lipid levels (Boden et al. 200570).

 In addition, the release of satiety hormones increases proportionally to the fatty acids ingested (Pironi et al. 199371).

-For example, fatty fish not only offers bioavailable protein but also anti-inflammatory omega-3 fatty acids, which increase muscle protein synthesis and basal metabolic rate (Hulbert et al. 199972).
+For example, fatty fish offers bioavailable protein and anti-inflammatory omega-3 fatty acids, which increase muscle protein synthesis and basal metabolic rate (Hulbert et al. 199972).

 Tip: Cruciferous vegetables are ideal sides for ketogenic meals, when you dress them up with grass-fed butter.